 Dubai has now completed the world’s largest fountain.
-It is 275 m (902 ft) long and shoots water 150 m (490 ft) into the air, accompanied by a range of classical to contemporary Arabic and world music and illuminated by 6,600 lights – in other words an impressive show.
+It is 275 metres (902 ft) long and shoots water 150 metres (490 ft) into the air, accompanied by a range of classical to contemporary Arabic and world music and illuminated by 6,600 lights – in other words an impressive show.

 How To Spend A Great Weekend In Dubai

 The city of Dubai, the jewel of the Emirates, is renowned for its futuristic architecture, all year-round sunshine and shopping.

 You could be forgiven for wondering what else there is to do in this popular travel destination.